E-xyza/zigler/guides/03-allocators.md

 ## Basic Allocator

-The first allocator is `allocator`, which we will call `basic allocator`.
+The first allocator is `allocator`.
 This allocator wraps the [nif allocator](https://www.erlang.org/doc/man/erl_nif.html#enif_alloc) provided by the BEAM in the zig allocator interface.
 You should generally use this allocator over `malloc` because it often saves a syscall by using existing preallocated memory pools, because it allows the VM to track how much memory your NIF is using, and possibly gives better memory placement to avoid cache misses in your execution thread.

 ```elixir
 ~Z"""